 Xcode Server Hacks: 1.
 Under the Hood of Xcode Server

 This article is Part 1 of a whole series called Xcode Server Hacks.
-New posts are always tweeted by me (@czechboy0) on Twitter.
+New posts are always tweeted by me (@czechboy0.dev) on Bluesky.

 As part of building a project called Buildasaur, I had a chance to explore the ins and outs of Xcode Server.
 Xcode Server is a combination of two of Apple’s apps, OS X Server and Xcode.
 Together, they can provide a continuous integration server for your repository.
 Today, I’ll talk about how Xcode Server works under the hood, which open source frameworks it uses internally and I’ll even show you how to connect to its hidden API.
 We have a lot to cover, so let’s get started!